CSCI-442-Mines/CSCI-442-Mines.github.io/src/student-environment.md

   **Any data outside of this directory will not be saved when the container is stopped.**
   - `.devcontainer/`: This directory contains the configuration for the dev container itself.
 Do not modify this directory.
-  - `utils/`: This directory contains miscellaneous utilities for the course.
+  - `scripts/`: This directory contains miscellaneous scripts for the course.
 A course staff member will provide instructions on how to use these utilities, if necessary.
-  - `README.md`: This file contains helpful reminders and instructions for using the dev container.
+  - `README.md`: This is the file you are currently reading.
+This file contains helpful reminders and instructions for using the dev container.
   - `SEMESTER-project-1-USERNAME/`: This is your personal project 1 repository, where `SEMESTER` is the current semester (e.g.: `sp25`) and `USERNAME` is your GitHub username (e.g.: `ghost`).
 It will be created for you when you accept the GitHub Classroom assignment for project 1